Azure/cli-agent-for-aks/INSTRUCTIONS.md

 - The Azure specific variables cannot be passed as parameters to the command, they explicitly need to be set as environment variables i.e  AZURE_API_BASE ,AZURE_API_VERSION
   AZURE_API_KEY.
 The model can be used as a parameter.
 - Ensure that the deployment name is same as the model name in the Azure Open AI deployments
+- If the aks-agent installation is failing, please try to uninstall and reinstall the latest az cli

 ### Errors
 - **Error: The combined size of system_prompt and user_prompt (6090 tokens) exceeds the maximum context size of 4096 tokens available for input**